cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

     ]
 ```

-You can also return a dictionary that fully resembles a YAML configuration, just make sure to give the tasks different names, because Starlark does not permit duplicate dictonary keys:
+You can also return a dictionary that fully resembles a YAML configuration, just make sure to give the tasks different names, because Starlark does not permit duplicate dictionary keys:

 ```python
 def main():